yushoo/NotesOnReact/README.md

 - PropTypes

 ### Extra
-Installed uuid to generate new id's when a new todo is created.
+- Installed uuid to generate new id's when a new todo is created.
+- Uses jsonPlaceholder api to fill in the todo list.